Richard J. Flaherty: Service career

-Flaherty was promoted to 2nd Lieutenant after attending Infantry Officer Candidate School on August 31, 1967.
+Flaherty was promoted to 2nd lieutenant after attending Infantry Officer Candidate School on August 31, 1967.

-In 1968, in support of the Vietnam War Lieutenant Flaherty was assigned to the 101st Airborne Division, his initial tour to Vietnam where he served as a Platoon Leader and Recon Platoon Leader with companies B, C, D, & E.
+In 1968, in support of the Vietnam War Lieutenant Flaherty was assigned to the 101st Airborne Division, his initial tour to Vietnam where he served as a Platoon Leader and Recon Platoon Leader with companies B, C, D, and E.

 During the January, 1968 Tet Offensive Flaherty participated in the fierce defense of Hue City, earning a Silver Star, two Bronze Stars, and two Purple Hearts.

-After this tour Lt.
-Flaherty returned to the US to attend Special Forces Officer Course at Fort Bragg.
+After this tour Lieutenant Flaherty returned to the United States to attend Special Forces Officer Course at Fort Bragg.
 Upon graduation he was assigned to the 3rd Special Forces Group (Airborne) as a Special Forces Operations Detachment A (SFODA) Commander in Company A of the 3rd SFG in Thailand.
 Later that year, he was reassigned to the 10th Special Forces Group at Fort Devens.
-He served as an SFODA Commander in companies A and B.
+He served as an SFODA commander in companies A and B.

-In 1971, having attained the rank of captain, Flaherty left the Army.
+In 1971, Captain Flaherty left the Army.